5

 Origin: Clicking the magnifying glass icon next to a phone-type lookup field on a record edit page (available in Salesforce Classic).

-Customization: Set which fields are visible when searching for contacts based on phone numbers, improving call center efficiency.
+Customization: Set which fields are visible when searching for contacts by phone number, improving call center efficiency.

 Impact: Enhances phone-based interactions by providing relevant contact information at a glance.